Thursday, October 11, 2018

-1. Clinical trial conduct in breast cancer
+1. From concept to publication: Clinical trials in cancer

 At the end of the workshop, it is expected that attendees will have a broad understanding of: